West Ashton: Parish church

 An ecclesiastical parish was created for the church at some point.
 From 1962 and again from 1964, the parish was held in plurality with Heywood.
 In 1982 the benefice was united with St Thomas, Trowbridge and today is part of a group ministry which also includes Holy Trinity Church, Trowbridge.

 Rood Ashton House

 Rood Ashton House was a country house that had belonged for two centuries to the Long family.
 In February 1930, the house and 4100 acre estate were put up for auction by Lord Long's executors, six years after his death.
 The estates were bought by a syndicate of his tenants, and in the 1960s the house was sold again.
 The new owner stripped the house of its assets, removing the lead roofing, internal panelling and fireplaces, and leaving it a roofless shell.
 The north wing is the only surviving part of the house, and is a Grade II listed building.

 To the north of the village on the A350 is the folly known as Long's Park Castle, originally a lodge for Rood Ashton House.
-It is now used for holiday accommodation.
+It is now used as holiday accommodation.